 Now, let’s talk about the pits and stems.
 You can let the chickens have both, but here are some things you should know first.

 Let’s discuss the pits first.
 People in the poultry world are not united in their view of the pits.
 One reason is that the pits contain some cyanide.
 In other words, it is poisonous.
-It would be easy to think that it is not safe to give to chickens.
+It would be easy to think it’s not safe for chickens.
 Well, it is!

 Despite all that, some keepers still stay away from the pits.
 Some are simply being extra careful and steering clear of toxic elements.
-Some, because they view the pits as a choking hazard.
+And others—because they view the pits as a choking hazard.

 It seems there isn’t a problem at all.
 Chickens generally don’t even like the pits.
-Many handlers say that when they give their chickens the whole cherry, the seeds get left behind.
+Many handlers say the seeds get left behind when they give their chickens the whole cherry.

 On the other hand, the stem also poses almost the same risk as the pits.
 Maybe just a little lower.
-However, like the pits, chickens don’t seem to like them all that much.
+However, like the pits, chickens don’t seem to like them much.

-Overall, you don’t have to go out of your way to give your chickens the pits and stems.
-On the other hand, you don’t have to get rid of the seeds and stems as well.
+Generally, you don’t have to go out of your way to give your chickens the pits and stems.
+On the other hand, you don’t have to get rid of the seeds and stalk as well.
 Pecking once or twice at the pits and stems won’t hurt your chickens.

 Do Chickens Like Cherries?

-Generally, chickens go crazy for the flesh and skin and stay away from the pits, stems, and leaves.
+Generally, chickens go crazy for the flesh and skin of cherries.
+And they stay away from the pits, stems, and leaves.

 It is important to remember that chickens have different preferences.
 Don’t be surprised if your chickens don’t like the cherries you give them.
 There are dozens and dozens of cherries.
-It is likely that if they don’t develop a liking for one type, they would probably like another.
+They may probably prefer another if they don’t develop a liking for one type.

 You can throw your chickens a few cherries to see if they like it.
 It’s always a good idea to see their reaction to a new treat first.
-This way, there would be less mess in the run if they don’t like the new snack.
+This way, there would be less mess if they don’t like the new snack.

 Are Cherries Good for Chickens?